Aythya valisineria

 Rosche (1982) considered this species to be an abundant spring migrant in the Panhandle, and peak numbers at Crescent Lake NWR, Garden Co support that assessment; 1900 were there 15 Apr 1980, exceeded only by 2600 Gadwall and 2775 Lesser Scaup (Fred Zeillemaker, personal communication).

-- High counts: 5000 at Lake McConaughy, Keith Co on 21 Mar 1993 (Rosche 1994), 1900 at Crescent Lake NWR on 15 Apr 1980, and 1514 in the eastern Rainwater Basin 24 Mar 2001.
+- High counts: 5000 at Lake McConaughy, Keith Co on 21 Mar 1993 (Rosche 1994), 3000 at Lake McConaughy 21 Mar 2023, 1900 at Crescent Lake NWR on 15 Apr 1980, and 1514 in the eastern Rainwater Basin 24 Mar 2001.

-Summer: Small numbers of Canvasback breed locally in the western Sandhills.
+Summer: Small numbers of Canvasbacks breed locally in the western Sandhills.
 In the 1980s, 10-20 breeding pairs were reported at Crescent Lake NWR (Fred Zeillemaker, personal communication), and, more recently, 25 individuals were counted there 12 Jul 1995, and 18 on 7 Aug 2012.
 A count of 29 was made at Swede Lake, Grant Co 8 Aug 2012, and a female on a nest with one egg was at Avocet WMA, Grant Co 21 May 2018.
 Breeding apparently still occurs in this area but numbers may have declined.
 A brood seen in Sheridan Co 21 May 2015 was the first reported since 1958, when numbers were “decreasing steadily” (Harvey Miller, NGPC, letter to William Lemburg 15 Dec 1958).
-Mollhoff (2016) showed an extralimital breeding record in Rock Co; singles were in Rock Co 13 Jun 2019 and 30 Jun 2022.
-A brood was photographed near Merritt Reservoir, Cherry Co 30 Jul 2019 (Gregory Wright, pers. comm.).
-At Valentine NWR, Cherry Co there are no recent breeding records (Mollhoff 2016), although five were there 16 Jun 2019.
-Johnsgard (1997) described it as a “local and rare summer resident in the Sandhills (Valentine NWR)”.
-Most reports away from the breeding range are in adjacent counties; in the northwest, Scotts Bluff, Box Butte, and Dawes, to the south McPherson, Lincoln, Custer, and Keith.
+Mollhoff (2016) showed an extralimital breeding record in Rock Co; singles were in Rock Co 13 Jun 2019, 30 Jun 2022, 15 Aug 2023, and 8 Jun 2024, the latter at Twin Lakes Rock County WMA.
+A brood was photographed near Merritt Reservoir, Cherry Co 30 Jul 2019 (Gregory Wright, personal communication).
+Johnsgard (1997) described it as a “local and rare summer resident in the Sandhills (Valentine NWR)”; there are no recent breeding records in Cherry Co (Mollhoff 2016) although five were there 16 Jun 2019.

-Elsewhere there are few recent reports, most from the Rainwater Basin, where lingering into Jul occurs on occasion: two on 9 Jun 2015 Clay Co, 14 Jun 1929 Harvard WPA, Clay Co (Jorgensen 2012), 21-22 Jun 2014 York Co, 30 Jun 1993 Hamilton Co, and 6 Jul 1997 Funk WPA, Phelps Co.
+Elsewhere there are few recent reports, most from the Rainwater Basin, where a few occasionally linger into Jul: two on 9 Jun 2015 Clay Co, 14 Jun 1929 Harvard WPA, Clay Co (Jorgensen 2012), 21-22 Jun 2014 York Co, 30 Jun 1993 Hamilton Co, and 6 Jul 1997 Funk WPA, Phelps Co.
 A male was in Richardson Co 1 Jul 2013, and there is a report from Lancaster Co 16 Jul 1971 and four older reports in Brown Co: 20 May-Aug 1971, 19 Jun 1967, 30 Jun 1964, and 4 Jul-2 Sep 1973.

 - Breeding phenology: